mirayonelahi/react_bootcamp/README.md

 - let's make a basic form in react
 - 2 input field and one submit
+- can submit both by onsubmit or by clicking the button

 8. Lorem Ipsum Generator
 9. Color Shades Generator